-If you're driving through newer additions searching new construction, having the right agent on your team is important. will be your guide when navigating the sea of new homes today to pick one that's a match for your family.
+When scoping out newer neighborhoods looking for new construction, having a knowledgeable Realtor at your side can be the difference between a good home buying experience and a bad one. will be your guide when navigating the myriad of new homes today to find one that's a match for your family.

-Say a property has been on the market a while and the builder is deeply invested, then you have some room.
+Consider a home has been on the market a long time and the builder has a lot sunk into it, then you have some room.
 The same goes for show or model homes that have been sitting for a while.
-However, if a home was just completed, don't count on being able to get a deal.
+However, if a home was just completed, it's unlikely you'll get a deal.